 Make sure the cat perch is weight rated for your cat’s weight and size.

-Here are our top picks for the best cat perch for large cats as well as the best large cat window perch options.
+Here are our top picks for the best cat perches for large cats as well as the best large cat window perch options.

 Go Pet Club Cat Tree